Positive Leadership – Costa Rica

 - The need to connect with like-minded individuals and broaden their already global mindset

 - Professionals in fast-growing career fields who want to stay ahead of the curve

-$950 tuition rate.
+$950 tuition rate for the 2-day course in Costa Rica.
 A certificate is awarded upon completion by the Centre for Executive Education at the University for Peace, established by the General Assembly of the United Nations.